evgenyneu/quagga/CONTRIBUTING.md

-# Contributing to txt2prompt
+# Contributing to Quagga

-Thank you for your interest in contributing to `txt2prompt`!
+Thank you for your interest in contributing to `quagga`!
 We welcome all contributions, from bug reports to feature requests.

 ## Contribution Process

 ### 1. Ask first BEFORE Starting Work

-Before submitting any pull requests (or starting the work), please [create a GitHub issue](https://github.com/evgenyneu/txt2prompt/issues) to discuss the proposed code changes.
+Before submitting any pull requests (or starting the work), please [create a GitHub issue](https://github.com/evgenyneu/quagga/issues) to discuss the proposed code changes.
 It ensures that you don't waste your time working on something that might not align with the project's goals.

 ### 2. Write Unit Tests